better-flow/evimo/docs_sphinx/source/adding-a-new-object.md

 - `unit`: `mm` or `m` - specify which units should be used.
 - `ros_pos_topic`: the ros topic with [Vicon messages](https://github.com/KumarRobotics/vicon/tree/a6143808872ab02e8ebdc9384d4ea4d475e815b8/vicon/msg) to listen to.

-## The code responsible for parsing and handling this configuration can be found [here](https://github.com/better-flow/evimo/blob/02db52855d11907ccd8494b84ef8b753209f98ef/evimo/object.h#L164)
+**Note:** The code responsible for parsing and handling this configuration can be found [here](https://github.com/better-flow/evimo/blob/02db52855d11907ccd8494b84ef8b753209f98ef/evimo/object.h#L164)